holtjma/fmlrc/README.md

 The second implementation is more similar to a traditional sampled FM-index that requires less memory, but at the cost of longer computation times.
 Both implementation handle parallelization by distributing the reads across all available threads.

+## Quick-start
+A quick start guide with test data is available on the [FMLRC wiki](https://github.com/holtjma/fmlrc/wiki/Quick-start-test).

 ## Installation and Setup
 First, download the latest version of FMLRC and unzip it.
 Then simply make the program and run it with the "-h" option to verify it installed.